Identity Theft Protection Act: Rules for Employers Concerning Information Security Breaches

 Employers should be aware that other laws, such as the Health Insurance Portability and Accountability Act, Michigan's Social Security Number Privacy Act, the identity theft protection laws of other states, and other federal laws also protect the security of various kinds of personal information.
 In each situation, is important to work appropriately with legal counsel to ensure that all relevant laws are considered in developing an appropriate response.

-If you have any questions concerning identity theft protection issues in your workplace, please contact Stephanie Setterington or another member of Varnum's Labor and Employment Relations group.
+If you have any questions concerning identity theft protection issues in your workplace, please contact Stephanie Setterington or another member of Varnum's Labor and Employment Practice Team.